At Medical Center Plus Joint and Spine Center we do one thing: we help people overcome joint, spine, and arthritis pain.

 Hand & Wrist Pain

 Pain in the wrist and hand can be joint-related or it can also stem from Carpal Tunnel Syndrome (CTS).
-At Medical Center Plus we've helped many patients avoid surgery for CTS by using non-surgical methods of correction; this is another condition for which it is very helpful to have a neurologist on staff for correct diagnosis and treatment.
+At Medical Center Plus Joint and Spine Center we've helped many patients avoid surgery for CTS by using non-surgical methods of correction; this is another condition for which it is very helpful to have a neurologist on staff for correct diagnosis and treatment.

 Sometimes the cause of pain in the hips can be found in the hip joint itself, or sometimes it can really be the sacro-illiac joints that people are feeling.
-At Medical Center Plus we evaluate the entire anatomical area to make sure we evaluate correctly.
+At Medical Center Plus Joint and Spine Center we evaluate the entire anatomical area to make sure we evaluate correctly.